Jaydeb23/Jaydeb23/README.md

 - 👋 Hi, I’m @Jaydeb23
 - 👀 I’m interested in Front end software user interface reliability.
-- 🌱 I’m currently learning Framework work JS.
+- 🌱 I’m currently learning Framework of JS.
 - 💞️ I’m looking to collaborate on Front End development intimicy and all about debugging and problem solving.